-Liberty provides security, automation, and energy management solutions to residential, commercial and health care customers across Canada.
-We have installed over 55,000 residential and commercial systems in 9 provinces and 3 territories.
-We also service more than 90 Health Care facilities in Western Canada.
+Liberty provides smart security, automation, and energy management solutions to residential, commercial and health care customers.
+Licensed, Bonded, and Insured, we have installed over 60,000 residential and commercial systems across Canada, and also service more than 100 Health Care facilities.

 At Liberty our mission is to create opportunities for our customers, employees, partners and the communities they live in.
 We achieve this by focusing on the needs of our customer above all else.
 Through innovation and applying new technology, we strive to simplify and empower the lives of those who are connected to us.